AstarNetwork/builders-program/README.md

 - A technically capable team that is transparent and ambitious.
 - Your team has the community's best interest at heart.

+### Will grants be given out in the program?

+Yes.
+Prior to commencing any work, we (you and the Acceleration Program committee) have to come to an agreement as to how much will be disbursed upon delivering on the milestones.
+There should be a detailed breakdown of this in your proposal.

+### How much grants can I apply for?

+There is no hardcap per se so you need to approximate accordingly to how much you are willing to work for.
+We will not take advantage of you but do not expect us to agree to a 1m USD proposal for minimal changes.